Which Institutions Own Shares In Catalyst Pharmaceuticals Inc. (CPRX)?

 Sponsored

-The stock witnessed a -1.23% loss in the last 1 month and extending the period to 3 months gives it a -5.96%, and is 0.13% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.69% over the week and 3.23% over the month.
+The stock witnessed a -3.34% loss in the last 1 month and extending the period to 3 months gives it a -9.66%, and is -0.78% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.73% over the week and 2.83% over the month.

 Catalyst Pharmaceuticals Inc. (CPRX) Analyst Forecasts